ekhmoi/what-appears/README.md

 Old but maybe-useful stuff:

 - `original-pdfs/` – original “What Appears”, “Appearance, Field, and Compression”, “Stabilize / Dissolve” docs
-- `cut-chunks.md` – sections removed from the manuscript but worth keeping around
+- `cut-chunks.md` – sections removed from the chapters but worth keeping around
 - `old-outline-*.md` – previous TOC versions

 Nothing here is active, but it means you never have to truly delete anything.